Dear Valuable Customer,

 Looking for More Support?

-Our sister company, GemCare Wellness, offers expert guidance from Registered Dietitians (RDs) who specialize in diabetes nutrition.
+Our sister company, GemCare Wellness, offers expert guidance from Registered Dietitians (RDs) who specialize in diabetes-focused nutrition.
 Whether you need help with meal planning, carb counting, or weight management, they’re here to support you.
-Reach out and schedule a meeting today! |
+Contact them to schedule a meeting! |

 |